 Public Interest Corps

-The core purpose of the Public Interest Corps is to provide foundational social support to public interest-minded 1Ls and new transfer students.
+The core purpose of the Public Interest Corps is to provide foundational support to public interest-minded 1Ls and new transfer students.
 PIC aims to bring students together around a common commitment to public interest law and to foster a strong sense of community, belonging, and inspiration among its members.

 Community-building activities depend on the needs and interests of PIC members, but examples may include community service projects, conversations with upper-level students doing social justice work, and regular unstructured opportunities for forming and deepening social connection (e.g. coffee gatherings, neighborhood walks, game nights).

-- Beyond Career Programming: Rather than focusing on public interest career programming (which is made available through OPICS to all students), PIC serves as a space where students can find support, resources, and inspiration from other students whose motivations for pursuing a law degree are similarly rooted in public service – recognizing the tangible and intangible needs that exist for public interest-minded students in their first year of law school, beyond the nuts and bolts of career exploration and job searching.
+- Beyond Career Programming: Public interest career programming (because public interest career programming and support are made available through OPICS to all students.
+PIC serves as a space where students can find support, resources, and inspiration from other students whose motivations for pursuing a law degree are similarly rooted in public service – recognizing the tangible and intangible needs that exist for public interest-minded students in their first year of law school, beyond the nuts and bolts of career exploration and job searching.

-Through a steering committee consisting of PIC student leaders partnering with OPICS staff, PIC offers students the opportunity to become peer leaders, designing and executing program offerings with the support of OPICS in the Spring of their first year at Georgetown and beyond.
+Through a steering committee consisting of PIC student leaders partnering with OPICS staff, PIC offers students the opportunity to become peer leaders, designing and executing program offerings in partnership with OPICS in the Spring of their first year at Georgetown and beyond.

 Joining the Public Interest Corps

 During the fall, all 1Ls and new transfer students are invited to participate in the PIC “Preview Semester” to meet other public interest-minded classmates and try out sample programming (put together by OPICS).
 Students who are drawn to the PIC experience after their Preview Semester can choose to apply to join PIC in the spring, including applying for any leadership roles.
 Outside of the Preview Semester, PIC is designed to be a student-driven community with programming that reflects the needs and desires of its members.